5.5 Miles Down and a Sea to Cross

 The next leg of our trip is a two-and-a-half-hour ferry ride.
 And this isn’t your average commuter ferry.
 Instead, we’re talking about a mini cruise ship.
 There are 10 levels on the ship, a free cinema theater, an arcade room, restaurant, and much, much more.

 The ferry is opperated by Stena Lines and we paid about $62 US dollars apiece to get from Belfast, Northern Ireland to Cairnryan, United Kingdom in Scotland.

 We spent the short two-and-a-half hour trip in the café lounge area of the ship with our laptops in front of us relaxing and getting a little work in, courtesy of the free unlimited satellite internet access (and using a reliable VPN for security!).

 And The Journey Continues…

-From here, we’ll have a four hour ‘layover’ between the ferry and the bus we’ll be taking to the next city.
-The bus will land us in Carlisle, United Kingdom around 9 PM.
-With a day of our travels down, and a day ahead of us, we’ll lay our heads in an Airbnb for the night (a one-and-a-half mile walk from the bus stop).
-Tomorrow will see us on yet another bus to our final destination, a small town outside of Wigton, Co.
+With a day of our travels down and a day ahead of us, we’ll lay our heads in an Airbnb for the night (a one-and-a-half mile walk from the bus stop).
+The next day will see us on yet another bus to our final destination, a small town outside of Wigton, Co.
 Cumbria, England.
 We’ll be house sitting for just under a week and we look forward to the time with their two dogs and two kittens.

-A walk, a short car ride, a ferry, two buses, and an Airbnb… What a journey!
+A long walk, a short car ride, a ferry, two buses, and an Airbnb… What a journey!